Glaciers and plains

 Local pie and local waterfall.

-Eventually I rolled out again.
-The road was almost perfectly flat, and I would have made great time except for the wind and the tire, which I had to pump up about 10 PSI every half-hour.
+For two hours afterward I traveled on highway that was almost perfectly flat, and I would have made great time except for the wind and the tire, which I had to pump up about 10 PSI every half-hour.

 You know it's a warm day in Iceland when you start seeing heat mirage on the road.

 More moss-covered weirdness came into view.
 More terrain I hadn’t seen anywhere else in the world.
-Maybe gain in Norway, if I ever got there…
+Maybe again in Norway, if I ever got there…

 If you squint, it looks like a beach covered in elephant seals.